xiaoxianyu-office/mm/Mobs/Options.md

 **PassthroughDamage: \[true/false\]**

-      * Causes all damage taken to be redirected to the mob's parent, if they exist
+      * Causes all damage taken to be redirected to the mob's parent, if one exists.
+A mob's parent is the entity that initially summoned the mob.
       * Defaults to false

 **Persistent: \[true/false\]**